Skip to main content

 “Heavy metals are a classic toxicant, and most people understand that exposure to lead, mercury and cadmium can have toxic consequences,” Pope said.
 “Dr. Dorman has shown that some of these heavy metals can actually be transported into the brain through the olfactory nerves that extend from the central nervous system into the nose.”

-According to Pope, Dorman’s findings describe a novel manner in which the brain may be exposed to toxicants.
-Unlike lipid soluble chemicals, heavy metals and other chemically charged, or water-soluble, compounds can be blocked from the brain by the blood-brain barrier.
+Pope said Dorman’s findings describe a novel manner in which the brain may be exposed to toxicants.
+Unlike lipid-soluble chemicals, heavy metals and other chemically charged, or water-soluble, compounds can be blocked from the brain by the blood-brain barrier.

-In addition to heavy metals, Dorman will talk about his studies on a common air pollutant, hydrogen sulfide.
-He also has an interest in emerging nano-materials, an emphasis shared by Pope and other toxicology researchers in OSU’s physiological sciences department collaborating with Dr. Wei Chen and other colleagues at Nomadics Inc.
+In addition to heavy metals, Dorman will discuss his studies on a common air pollutant: hydrogen sulfide.
+He is also interested in emerging nano-materials, an emphasis shared by Pope and other toxicology researchers in OSU’s physiological sciences department, collaborating with Dr. Wei Chen and other colleagues at Nomadics Inc.

 “Around the world, nano-materials are being manufactured with an array of chemical substituents, including heavy metals,” Pope said.
-“It has been reported that by the year 2015, one trillion dollars of our economy could be generated by applications of these types of nano-materials.”
+“It has been reported that by 2015, $ 1 trillion of our economy could be generated by applications of these types of nano-materials.”

-In addition to his post at the CIIT in Research Triangle Park, N.C., Dorman is an adjunct professor of toxicology, physiological sciences and radiology at North Carolina State University’s College of Veterinary Medicine.
-Visitors can meet Dorman from 1 – 2 p.m. in the Alumni Conference room in McElroy Hall prior to this presentation.
+In addition to his post at the CIIT in Research Triangle Park, North Carolina, Dorman is an adjunct professor of toxicology, physiological sciences and radiology at North Carolina State University’s College of Veterinary Medicine.
+Before this presentation, visitors can meet Dorman from 1-2 p.m. in the Alumni Conference room in McElroy Hall.

 MENUCLOSE